The Linux and Windows Operating Systems

 The one I already knew about was "Winutil" because I had already watched videos on the Chris Titus Tech YouTube channel.
 I found more, including AtlasOS, Win11Debloat, and Winhance.
 I chose to use Winhance.

 It worked as advertised.
 It took about an hour to install Windows and about another hour to let Winhance do its thing.
-When everything was done, there couldn't have been more than 10 applications remaining on that system.
-When I was satisfied, I removed the virtual machine.
+When Winhance completed its tasks, only 10 applications remained on that system.
+I removed the virtual machine when I was satisfied.

 The New Laptop